vanshugalhotra/pychess-engine/README.md

-# pychessengine - A Python Chess Engine
+# pychess_engine - A Python Chess Engine

-pychessengine is a lightweight chess engine written in Python.
+**pychess_engine** is a lightweight chess engine written in Python.
 It can evaluate chess positions, calculate best moves, and integrate with various interfaces.
 It is designed to be simple and extensible, offering the flexibility to implement your own chess logic or use it as part of a larger project.

 ## Features
 - Evaluate positions and calculate best moves